svvoii/Docker_WordPress_Nginx/README.md

 ### 5. Customizing the nginx container.

 The nginx container will be customized to serve the static files and to reverse proxy the requests to the wordpress container only, including `/wp-admin`, `/wp-login.php`, `/phpmyadmin`.

+We will also add a custom domain name `sbocanci.42.fr` to access the wordpress site.
+As well as setup ssl self-signed certificate to allow `https` connection.

 ```Dockefile
 # This will build the NGINX custom image